Hysteroscopy

 • To break up and remove scar tissue in the lining of your womb.

-• To take out an intra-uterine system (IUS) or coil that has no visible threads to remove, or has moved out of position.
+• To take out an intra-uterine system (IUS) or coil that has no visible threads for removal or has moved out of position.

 • To take an endometrial biopsy.
 This is a tissue sample to check for cancer in the lining of your womb (endometrial cancer).

 If possible, your doctor or nurse will aim to treat any problems at the same time as the diagnosis.
 This means you won’t need a separate procedure.
-You might hear the procedure being called a diagnostic hysteroscopy if it’s investigating a problem, or an operative hysteroscopy if it involves treatment too.
+You’ll have:

 Your doctor will explain why they’re recommending a hysteroscopy.
 They’ll discuss the benefits and potential risks involved, as well as any alternatives.
 They should give you some written information to take away.